 I've been listening to my colleagues wax rhapsodic about pressure cookers for years now.
 But even after tasting some of the amazing fruits of their labor, like Daniel's Butternut Squash Risotto With Frizzled Sage and Brown Butter and Kenji's Green Chili With Chicken, I was still skeptical about adding one of these bulky instruments to my already-crammed kitchen.
 Not only do the electric ones take up a lot of space (we don't need to dive into my irrational fear of the stovetop variety), but I've always been a taste-as-I-go kind of cook—the idea of piling a bunch of ingredients into a pot and pressing a button just didn't sound fun.

 Most exciting to me, perhaps, is that a pressure cooker allows you to undertake multiple cooking projects at the same time.
-So, when I had a big dinner party recently, I didn't have to structure my whole day around oven availability—I managed to make Ragù Bolognese in the pressure cooker, Stella's phenomenal cherry pie in the oven, sautéed asparagus on the stove, and a salad at the kitchen island.
-The entire undertaking took under three hours, and I was able to bring everything to the table at the right temperature, at the exact same time. —Niki Achitoff-Gray, managing editor
+So, the last time I had a big dinner party, I didn't have to structure my whole day around oven availability—I managed to make Ragù Bolognese in the pressure cooker, Stella's phenomenal cherry pie in the oven, sautéed asparagus on the stove, and a salad at the kitchen island.
+The entire undertaking took under three hours, and I was able to bring everything to the table at the right temperature, at the exact same time. —Niki Achitoff-Gray, editor-in-chief